 If you have a question – it is very likely that there are other mothers doing the course who have the very same question!
 So you if are ok with posting your question publicly, then other hypno-mamas can also benefit from seeing that there are others like them, and being able to read the response.

 So if you are happy to post your question publicly you can:

 1) Post your question as a ‘comment’ in the lesson of the hypnobubs online course.

 2) If you have joined our Hypnobubs™ Facebook Parents Support Group (this is a Facebook group that we have created that is only open to hypnobubs parents) – then you can post your question there.
 This way you will also have the benefit of support from the hypnobubs team of practitioners and hundreds of hypnobubs parents.
-If you aren’t part of the group yet, please click here and request to join.

 However, I do understand that sometimes you may have a question that is more of a sensitive nature and you would prefer not to post it publicly.
 In this case you have a couple of other options.
 You can: